alephium/www/src/content/news/The-Alephium-Bridge-is-live-on-Testnet-e13454677fb8/index.md

 - ALPH from the Goerli Testnet to BSC Testnet
 - WETH from Alephium to the BSC Testnet

-If you need help or have extra questions, you are welcome to reach out in the \# 🎨dev-dapp channel on <a href="https://alephium.org/discord/" class="markup--anchor markup--p-anchor" data-href="https://alephium.org/discord/" rel="noopener" target="_blank">Discord</a>, or in the Alephium <a href="https://t.me/alephiumgroup" class="markup--anchor markup--p-anchor" data-href="https://t.me/alephiumgroup" rel="noopener" target="_blank">Telegram</a> channel.
-Don’t forget to follow <a href="https://twitter.com/alephium" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/alephium" rel="noopener" target="_blank">@alephium on Twitter</a> to stay up-to-date.
+If you need help or have extra questions, you are welcome to reach out in the \# 🎨dev-dapp channel on [Discord](/discord), or in the Alephium <a href="https://t.me/alephiumgroup" data-href="https://t.me/alephiumgroup">Telegram</a> channel.
+Don’t forget to follow <a href="https://twitter.com/alephium" data-href="https://twitter.com/alephium">@alephium on Twitter</a> to stay up-to-date.